 There are many more Arizona Alcohol Laws.

-The state of Arkansas requires people to be adults to sell beer or wine at off-premises locations.
+The state requires people to be adults to sell beer or wine at off-site venues.
 That is, people must be at least 18 years of age.
-However, adults age 18 through 20 need parental approval to work with alcohol.
+But adults age 18 through 20 need parental approval to work with alcohol.

-On the other hand, people must be at least 21 years old to sell spirits for off-premises drinking.
+On the other hand, people must be at least 21 years old to sell spirits for off-site drinking.

-There is no minimum age for selling alcohol in stores for drinking off-site.
+There is no state minimum age to sell alcohol in stores for drinking off-site.
 But a manager must be present.
 There is no minimum age of the manager.

 More about Golden State laws at California Alcohol Laws.

-Colorado requires sellers of alcohol to be at least age 21.
-However, adults 18 or older may sell 3.2% alcohol beer in stores for drinking off-premises.
+The state requires sellers of alcohol to be at least age 21.
+However, adults 18 or older may sell 3.2% alcohol beer in stores for drinking elsewhere.

 Explore Colorado Alcohol Laws.

-Adults 18 or older may sell alcohol for off-site consumption.
+The state permits adults of any age to sell alcohol.
+So long as it’s for off-site drinking.
 There are no artificial differences between beer, wine, or spirits.

 There’s much more at Connecticut Alcohol Laws: Small State, Big Surprise.

 State alcohol laws permit adults 19 years or older to sell alcohol for drinking off-site.
 They may also serve alcohol for on-premises drinking.
-However, they must be at lest 21 to tend bar.
+But they must be at lest 21 to tend bar.

 Check out Delaware Alcohol Laws: Do You Know Them?